shitohana/BSXplorer/docs/_genome.rst

         end_col=2
     ).all()

-    res = align_regions(dmr, along_regions=genes, flank_length=2000)
+    enrichment = Enrichment(dmr, genes, flank_length=2000).enrich()

-:func:`align_regions` returns :class:`RegAlignResult`, which stores regions which are in upstream, body, downstream or intergenic space.
-Then metagene coverage with regions can be plotted via :func:`RegAlignResult.plot_density_mpl` method.
+:func:`Enrichment.enrich` returns :class:`EnrichmentResult`, which stores enrichment
+statistics and coordinates of regions which have aligned with genomic features.
+The metagene coverage with regions can be plotted via :func:`EnrichmentResult.plot_density_mpl` method.

 .. code-block:: python